 https://trainwithmorpheus.com/topic/m7-heart-rate-monitor/

 When you are not wearing the M7, always completely unsnap the transmitter from the chest strap to prevent it from power cycling on and off continuously.
-Store the sensor in a way that it is not in contact with anything conductive so that it remains powered off.
+Wipe off the pins on the back of the transmitter with a towel and wipe of and/or rinse the strap under warm water and wipe it dry.
+Store the transmitter in a way that it is not in contact with anything conductive so that it remains powered off.

 Normal wear and tear: